domRiddle/ASF/FAQ.md

 **Q:** Can I get banned for this?

-**A:** We must take a closer look at **[Steam ToS](http://store.steampowered.com/subscriber_agreement)**.
+**A:** We should take a closer look at **[Steam ToS](http://store.steampowered.com/subscriber_agreement)**.
 Steam doesn't prohibit using of multiple accounts, in fact, **[it allows it](https://support.steampowered.com/kb_article.php?ref=8625-WRAH-9030#share)** implying that you can use same mobile authenticator on more than one account.
 What it however doesn't allow is sharing accounts with other people, but we're not doing that here.

 The only real point that considers ASF is the following:
 > You may not use Cheats, automation software (bots), mods, hacks, or any other unauthorized third-party software, to modify or automate any Subscription Marketplace process.